osrf/gazebo_user_guide/src/started_models_building.md

 file.
 The key here is to start with something that you know works, or can debug very easily.

-Here is a very rudimentary minimum box model file with just a unit sized box shape as a collision geometry and the same unit box visual:
+Here is a very rudimentary box model file with just a unit-sized box shape as a collision geometry and the same unit box visual:

 ~~~~